A World-Class Breast Surgeon in Oregon

-Dr. Jewell performs his injections for tissue fillers and neurotoxins himself.
-He also has trained nurse injectors for neurotoxins that work under his direction, once a treatment plan has been developed.
+Dr. Jewell performs injections for dermal fillers himself.
+He also has trained nurse injectors for neurotoxins, who work under his direction once a treatment plan has been developed.

 Are permanent fillers a good idea?

-Dr. Jewell and the Physicians Coalition for Injectable Safety believe that while permanent fillers seem like a good option, there are substantive drawbacks and late term risks that occur years following injection.
-Permanent fillers such as Artefill® or injectable silicone when used off-label have been associated with late-term complications such as infections, granulomas and scarring.
+Dr. Jewell and the Physicians Coalition for Injectable Safety believe that even though permanent fillers seem like a good option, there are substantive drawbacks and late-term risks that occur years after injection.
+Permanent fillers such as Bellafill® or injectable silicone, when used off-label, have been associated with late-term complications such as infections, granulomas and scarring.
 Permanent fillers can produce permanent, devastating complications years after injection.

 Tips to Prevent Post Procedural Bruising

 Avoid Aspirin & NSAIDS